A Solution to the Sign Problem Using a Sum of Controlled Few-Fermions

 The formulation of Feynman path integral is rightly suited for simulating a Gibbs kernel via Monte Carlo integration over a many- but finite-dimensional space.
-Path integral Monte Carlo would realize BPP simulations of quantum systems, were it not for the sign problem \cite{Loh90,Ceperley91} due to the presence of negative amplitudes, particularly in fermionic systems.
-QMC methods using {\em restricted path integrals} (RPIs) \cite{Ceperley91,Ceperley96,Zhang97,Zhang04,Kruger08} have been proposed and applied to avoid negative amplitudes.
-But previous RPIs are only approximate methods as they rely on {\it a priori} approximations for the nodal surfaces of Gibbs kernels associated with the total Hamiltonian, which are unknown and hard to compute.
-Here I will show that for an SFF Hamiltonian, negative amplitudes can be avoided by restricting Feynman paths locally, with respect to the efficiently computable nodal surface of a Gibbs kernel associated with an individual FFI.
+PIMC would realize BPP simulations of quantum systems, were it not for the sign problem \cite{Loh90,Ceperley91} due to the presence of negative amplitudes, particularly in fermionic systems.
+PIMC methods using {\it restricted path integrals} (RPIs) \cite{Ceperley91,Ceperley96,Zhang97,Zhang04,Kruger08} have been proposed and applied to avoid negative amplitudes.
+But previous RPIs are only approximate methods as they rely on {\it a priori} approximations for the nodal surfaces of Gibbs kernels associated with the Hamiltonian of a whole system, which are unknown and hard to compute.
+Here I will show that for an SCFF Hamiltonian, negative amplitudes can be avoided by restricting Feynman paths locally, with respect to the efficiently computable nodal surface of a Gibbs kernel associated with an individual CFF interaction.